✓ Updated March 2026

 Taxis

-Taxis are readily available, especially at the airport, ferry terminal, and major hotels.
-They are convenient for shorter trips or when you don't want to drive yourself, particularly for evening excursions.
+Taxis are readily available at the airport, ferry terminal, and major hotels, offering convenient point-to-point transport.
+They are a good option for shorter trips or when you don't want to worry about navigation.

 Local Buses (Le Truck)